-It is noted that prior to the recent changes, there was no consistency relating to different types of planning proposals in different LGAs in NSW and the changes brought forward in the LEP Making Guideline aim to make for consistency in specifying different categories and types of applications across the state.
-Council is supportive of the intention of the DPE in doing this, however, believes that the DPE should consider engaging with stakeholders in the short-medium term following the implementation of the changes, to obtain feedback as to whether the new categories has been deemed to have been an effective and practical change.
-Further refinement of Category 3 (Complex) may be necessary.
-There may be questions regarding how a carezoning application is "not consistent with strategic planning" but can still pass a 'strategic merit' test.
-The final catch-all dot point referring to amendments that aren't Category 1, 2 or 4 could be deleted as it invites speculative rezoning applications that aren't strategic, don't respond to a change in circumstances and are likely to include small, single sites that would be more suitable for a DA pathway and unsuitable for a rezoning application.
+Prior to the recent changes, there was no consistency relating to different types of planning proposals in different LGAs in NSW and the changes brought forward in the LEP Making Guideline aim to make for consistency in specifying different categories and types of applications across the state.
+SSROC is supportive of the intention of the DPE in doing this, however, recommends that the DPE should engage with stakeholders in the short- to medium-term following the implementation of the changes, to obtain feedback as to whether the new categories have been deemed to have been an effective and practical change, especially as the categories are intended to come with assessment timeframes (and potential penalties for not meeting them).

+SSROC recommends further refinement of Category 3 (Complex).
+There may be questions regarding how a zoning application is "not consistent with strategic planning" but can still pass a "strategic merit" test.

+The final catch-all dot point of Category 3 referring to amendments that are not Category 1, 2 or 4 could be deleted as it invites speculative rezoning applications that are not strategic, do not respond to a change in circumstances and are likely to include small, single sites that would be more suitable for a DA pathway and unsuitable for a rezoning application.